The Purpose Challenge

 Research suggests that the development of purpose is linked to the development of identity, which peaks during youth.
 Thus compelling young people to cultivate a sense of purpose and adopt a vision of the world beyond oneself has profound effects over the course of their lifetime to come.

-The GGSC, in partnership with the social change firm ProSocial and the John Templeton Foundation, began the Purpose Challenge in 2016.
-This 18-month project analyzes the scientific research about purpose, collects and translates these resources for the public, and hosts an essay-writing contest for high school students who can infuse what they learn into their 2018 college applications.
+That’s why the GGSC, in partnership with the social change firm ProSocial and the John Templeton Foundation, launched the Purpose Challenge.
+This 18-month project analyzes the scientific research about purpose, collects and translates these resources for the public, and culminates in an essay-writing contest for high school students who can infuse what they learn into their 2018 college applications.

-The central hub for the Purpose Challenge will be a new website that will house a purpose “toolkit,” the essay contest submission portal, and a variety of other resources.
+The central hub for the Purpose Challenge includes a purpose "toolkit," an essay contest submission portal, and other resources.
 The aim of the Toolkit is to help students understand the nature and importance of purpose as it relates to their own lives.
 That greater general understanding of purpose—what it is, where it comes from, the research-based benefits of living a life of purpose, empirically validated strategies for identifying purpose—might result in stronger, more authentic college essay statements.
 But more importantly, it will help adolescents to think about what it means to truly live a life of purpose as they approach the end of high school, the start of college, and their life beyond.